mehulagg/gitlab/doc/integration/jira/connect-app.md

 NOTE:
 DVCS means distributed version control system.

-## Troubleshooting GitLab.com for Jira Cloud
+## Troubleshooting GitLab.com for Jira Cloud app

 The GitLab.com for Jira Cloud app uses an iframe to add namespaces on the settings page.
 Some browsers block cross-site cookies which can lead to a message saying that the user needs to log in on GitLab.com even though the user is already logged in.